martoio/relevant_search/relevant-search/step3.md

 You should be able to verify that the container runs correctly by running:
 `curl localhost:9200`{{execute}}
 And seeing the familiar `You know, for Search!` tagline.

-### Spin up the dashboard
-We have a frontend dashboard built to make some of the visualizations a little easier, and so that we don't have to read all of the verbose JSON output from Elasticsearch.
-To spin up the dashboard, just run: <br>
-`cd dashboard && npm install && npm start`{{execute}}